Algoryx/click-mirror/doc/performance.md

 248 Hz DisableClickSync no graphics         | 1.1 sek        | -
 248 Hz democlient without sleep no graphics | 1.5 sek        | 1.?

+The difference is only visible without graphics:
-Enabling sync means no significant increase in time, client is idling, i.e. waiting for simulation.
+Enabling sync means 64% increase in wallclock time.
+Profiling shows >39% of increase is from click, mainly protobuf in python(>31%).
+9% of increase is Brick-AGX.
+We need to dig deeper to trace the rest of the increase (there is several other many small contributions from protobuf).